harshitjain9/harshitjain9/README.md

 - I have significant experience in
   - Full stack web development
   - Android development
-  - Deep learning and computer vision.
+  - Deep learning and computer vision

 ##### ⬆ WHAT AM I UPTO CURRENTLY
   - 👨‍💻 Actively looking for fresh graduate software engineering opportunities for 2023